Graylog2/documentation/pages/integrations/inputs/o365_input.rst

 - ``Polling Interval``
    - This determines how often (in minutes) the Input will check for new log data
    - This value cannot be less than 1 (checking every minute)
+- ``Drop DLP logs containing sensitive data``
+   - For each DLP event, O365 produces a summary log with no sensitive data and a detailed log with sensitive data.
+When set, this option will cause the detailed logs to be dropped to prevent sensitive data from being stored in Graylog.
+This option is only available since Graylog version 4.0.6.
 - ``Enable Throttling``
    - If selected, this will enable Graylog to stop reading new data for this Input if the system gets behind on message processing and needs to catch up
 - ``Store Full Message``